turboblack/HamsterCMS/README.md

 What is all this for?

+The script is intended for people who are not knowledgeable in programming and who want to quickly create a home page on the Internet

 this script is an example of how websites should be made, as I see it, how it should be. all these thick frameworks, a bunch of additional languages, various hundred-megabyte hipster crafts